Hidden Caves In Gozo That Must Be Seen.

-These 5 hidden sea caves may be a little off the beaten track, but if you find them, they will blow your mind.
+These 5 hidden sea caves may be a little off the beaten track, but tif you visit, they will blow your mind.

 Hondoq is a popular spot amongst tourists and locals alike.
 With its pretty little beach, kiosk and various water sports on offer it makes for a great place to spend the day.
 If you happen to be on this beach then simply swim around to the right and follow the coastline, eventually, you’ll come to a small bay with a hidden cave that’s perfect for a cool mid-summer swim.
 You can even walk to this cave by following the coast however, getting down to the bay can be tricky and it’s incredibly steep.
 It’s a nice sized cave and usually not visited by too many people.